taxjar/taxjar-api-docs/source/reference.md

 #### Response

-Returns a JSON object declaring if the VAT number is valid and exists along with data returned by VIES.
+Returns a `validation` JSON object declaring if the VAT number is valid and exists along with data returned by VIES.

 #### Attributes